Sit in a shady spot in the Asháninka partnership, and it’s not as peaceful as you’d imagine.

 It’s difficult to imagine Earth without the millions of species that make up our ecosystems, but mass extinction of wildlife is a very real threat.

 So, where to start?
-Two of Cool Earth’s longest-standing partnerships are located in the Peruvian Amazon Rainforest, where 1 in 10 species live6.
+Two of Cool Earth’s longest-standing partnerships are located in the Peruvian Amazon Rainforest, where 1 in 10 species live World Atlas.
 This amazing richness of wildlife, much of which hasn’t been discovered yet, needs to be preserved.
 By working with local communities, Cool Earth is ending the cycle of forest degradation and selective logging, for good.
 Creating self-sustainable livelihoods that work with the forest and wildlife, not against it.